 Patrick Davis, How Sweet the Sound

 The skirts were short, the heels were high, and the bar was open.
 This was not your average school fundraiser.
 All the women, even the quiet ones, crowded the stage.
-Parents danced badly and sang loudly.
-All fell under the spell of local musician Patrick Davis.
+Parents danced badly and sang loudly as they experienced the magic of Patrick Davis.

-Shortly after our very fun fundraiser, Davis opened for Hootie and the Blowfish in Europe.
-I hoped to see him again so I started following him online.
-I did a double take when I saw the last stop of his January 2020 line up: Greenville, Atlanta, Charlotte, Charleston, Augusta and Bishopville.
+I had never heard of Patrick Davis until that very fun, fundraiser.
+I started following him online and wasn't surprised to see that he was opening for Hootie and the Blowfish in Europe.
+But, I did a double take when I saw the last stop of his January 2020 line up: Greenville, Atlanta, Charlotte, Charleston, Augusta and Bishopville.
 Bishopville?
 My little small town of Bishopville?
 Turns out Davis is a small-town boy himself.
 He grew up in Camden, SC, and loves supporting quaint venues like the Bishopville Opera House.

 It was a classy, clean-cut kind of night.
 Every man on the stage wore a coat and tie.
 Davis’s lead guitarist/father shed his jacket pretty quickly.
 Nobody minded.
 Senior Davis is beloved in the community as a guitar teacher and owner of Davis and Sons music shop in nearby Camden.